Caring For Your Newf Pup

 From time to time, your Newf will go off his food for a day or two.
 This is normal and usually not a cause for concern.
 If this becomes a persistent problem, please consult the breeders.

 Pups and adults are normally fed twice a day.
 Some older Newfs may fare better on a single daily meal as long as kibble is not part of the diet; you can consult with us on this.

-Feeding for a pup may be done indoors or outside in the pen.
-Most pups will poop within 30 minutes of eating if you feed them on a regular schedule.
-Whether fed inside or outdoors, they should remain outside, either in their pen or supervised, after eating to ensure that they have eliminated before bringing them inside.
+Feeding for a pup may be done indoors or outside in a pen.
+Most pups will poop within 30 minutes of eating, if fed on a regular schedule.
+After eating, a pup should spend time outside, either in their pen or supervised, to ensure that they have eliminated before bringing them inside.

-Your Newf should be groomed at least once a week all year round.
+Your Newf should be groomed at least once a week year-round.

 During the “shedding periods” your Newf should be raked daily or every other day.

 In normal circumstances, your Newf should only need to be bathed once or twice a year.

 Front toe nails should be clipped as necessary (usually monthly or bi-monthly).
 The rear toe nails grow at a much slower pace and may not need to be clipped as frequently.
 While the rear nails give better traction outdoors, they may have the opposite effect indoors on slippery floors.

 Ears should be checked at least once a week and cleaned as required.
 If your Newf tends to get ear infections, then regular spraying of the ears with lemon juice is recommended.